Signaturgruppen-A-S/signaturgruppen-broker-documentation/idps/mitid-android.md

 ```

 **Key Points:**
+- session?.validateRelationship: Validates the the origin is properly setup.
+- onNavigationEvent: After each navigation, setup the channel again.
 - onMessageChannelReady: Called when the PostMessage channel is ready.
 - onPostMessage: Receives messages from the webpage.
 - The channel is registered for the domain https://your.app.domain.